D0H355/Stellris-3DPortraits/README.md

 - Specular.r = Empirecolormask //Unused right now.
 Might get replaced by an AO map.
 - Specular.g = Specular // 50% gray in all textures.
 - Specular.b = Metallic
-- Specular.a = Inverse Roughness //Kept Inverse since everything else uses this method.
+- Specular.a = Roughness // Not inversed for this shader

 ### Normal:
 - Normal.r = Normal red channel //Unused as far as I know